fttlov/JCAdvance/README.md

   </details>

 *Profiles:* The original code strictly separated Xbox profiles (`.ini` files in the `XboxProfile` folder) and Keyboard/Mouse profiles (`KMProfile`).
 This prevented users from emulating both Xbox and keyboard actions in one profile.
 JCAdvance resolves this: the main `XboxProfile` folder now supports mixed emulation, and profiles are easily managed via `Config.exe`.
-Legacy `KMProfiles` are retained for backward compatibility
+However, you can still switch between profiles using hotkeys within the XboxProfile folder.
+Note that the profile change only applies to the current session.

   ### New Smart Sensitivity Adjustment